written by owen on 2017-Nov-29.

-If you write enough code and you wear you headphones at the disco you will begin to see patterns in programming; you have punch cards then assembly and then we kept making languages simpler and simpler until we started using multi-core processors because programming were so simple we had too much code and physics was not playing nice.
+If you write enough code and you wear you headphones at the disco you will begin to see patterns in programming; you have punch cards then assembly and then we kept making languages simpler and simpler until we started using multi-core processors because programming was so simple we had too much code and physics was not playing nice.
 Today we have software which is so large that you cannot even compile it on a regular computer.
 Imagine compiling 200 mb of source code!
 Code is so easy to write that we actually have too much of it and we are now thinking up ways to write more of it faster but what we fail to realize that some of these problems are caused by continuously focusing on the wrong things.
 When OOP was on the rise everyone said it would solve all our problems yet it only resulted in spaghetti code, then we tried to solve it with factories and MVCs, interfaces, the list goes on and on.
 Now we are trying to solve OOP with TDD.
-We have so much code now that we have no idea what to do with it, we open source it, give it a way but free people want to work on it.
+We have so much code now that we have no idea what to do with it, we open source it, give it a way for free but no one wants to work on it because its BORING.

 So you have a tonne of code that is glued together by random people who have already left the company. what do you do?
 Write mock objects!
 Run the tests!
 Tests pass!
 Move fast break things!

 I am not even going to mention game developers and low level micro-processor programmers.
 I am loading a 10mb file into 5mb of RAM at runtime - how is TDD going to help me solve this problem?
 Answer: Its not going to solve anything.
 They have no time to install CSS Modules so they can add 10 seconds to their build time.
 Their concerns are memory, input and output.
 These are the problems they are trying to solve.
 They are not interested in the struggles of millions of new programmers who have no idea how to build a crash-free rocket-ship or a flying car using Node.js after completing a 2 week online bootcamp.
 If you want to solve those issues then solve them separately.